By Andrea Lebron - March 23, 2021

 One of the earliest examples of recorded red collar crime in the workplace dates back to 1982, when the owner of the Candor Diamond Company of Manhattan - Irwin Margolies - contracted a hitman to kill two employees.
-The first he suspected of alerting federal prosecutors to his multimillion dollar fraud, and the second was due to testify against him - even though she had benefitted from the fraud herself.
+The first he suspected of alerting federal prosecutors to his multimillion dollar fraud, and the second was due to testify against him - even though she had benefited from the fraud herself.

 In the workplace, red collar crime does not necessarily result in the murder - or attempted murder - of a colleague.
 In 2008, Sallie Rohrbach, an agency examiner with the North Carolina Department of Insurance, was murdered by insurance company owner Michael Howell after she discovered evidence of insurance fraud.
-In this case, Sallie was a lone worker at risk rather than a colleague.
+In this case, Sallie was a lone worker at risk rather than a colleague

 More recently in 2016, a former bank employee - Naquan Reyes - was convicted of paying for the murder of a co-conspirator, who had been caught conducting check fraud on Reyes' behalf and who had agreed to testify against him.
 Although not a colleague-on-colleague red colleague crime, other co-conspirators had worked in the bank with Reyes and were equally as guilty in the check fraud scam.

 In the same way as nobody really knows the true cost of white collar crimes, the extent of red collar crime is also unknown.
 There could be many dozens more murders attributable to the cover-up of white collar crime; but, because the white collar crime has remained undetected, the connection is never made.
-Conversely, a murder could go undetected when a white collar crime have been discovered.
+Conversely, a murder could go undetected when a white collar crime has been discovered.

 There have been a number of failed red collar crimes - for example, in 2008, Randy Nowak was found guilty of attempting to hire a hitman to murder an IRS agent he believed was about to uncover his tax fraud and money laundering schemes.
 Unfortunately for Nowak, the hitman he tried to hire was an undercover FBI agent who subsequently turned him in.

 Sometimes white collar criminals turn on white collar criminals, as was the case when Scott Kimball ratted on cellmates Arnold Flowers and Sompong Khamsomphou who had been incarcerated awaiting trial for check fraud.
-Kimball - who was also accused of check fraud - alleged Flowers had asked him to hire a hitman to kill U.S. District Judge Russel Holland, U.S. Attorney Crandon Randell and two witnesses.
+Kimball - who was also accused of check fraud - alleged Flowers had asked him to hire a hitman to kill U.S. District Judge Russel Holland, U.S. Attorney Crandon Randell, and two witnesses.
 Due to Kimball being an unreliable witness, the charges were later reduced to witness tampering.

 Implementing an anonymous tip service has more financial benefits than just alerting security personnel to internal fraud.
-The Association of Certified Fraud Examiners found that losses attributable to white collar crime were 50% smaller for businesses with a tip service, and also that these businesses were less exposed to fines for regulatory non-compliance because they had controls in place to prevent fraud.
+The Association of Certified Fraud Examiners found that losses attributable to white collar crime were 50% smaller for businesses with a tip service, and also that these businesses were less exposed to fines for regulatory noncompliance because they had controls in place to prevent fraud.